Summary

 Gender Bias in AI Systems

 Tolga Bolukbasi and colleagues showed in 2016 that word embeddings trained on large text corpora encoded gender stereotypes in their geometric structure (Bolukbasi et al., 2016).
 The analogy \(\text{man} : \text{computer programmer} :: \text{woman} : \text{homemaker}\) could be recovered directly from the vector arithmetic of the embedding space.
-The embedding was calibrated to the text corpus, which reflected the occupational distribution of the time — and perpetuated it.
+The result shows that embeddings can encode and reproduce corpus associations; it does not show calibration in the risk-score sense used above.

 The Solutions and Their Limits